aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 <a id="TaskAPI"></a>
 [[Top](#Top)]

-## Task 2: Setting up Amazon API Gateway and an AWS Lambda Backend
+## Task 2: Setting up Amazon API Gateway and an AWS Lambda backend

+The first step is to configure an Amazon API Gateway and an AWS Lambda function.
+API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
+It will act as the "front door" for your analytics pipeline and provide an extra layer of security for your backend resources so you do not have to bake AWS credentials into a game client, which poses a security risk.
+Lambda lets you run code in a serverless fashion, so it will act as a backend orchestration service for sending data from your game to your analytics pipeline.

+1. Sign into the **AWS Management Console** and on the Services menu, click **API Gateway**.

+2.

 <a id="TaskS3"></a>
 [[Top](#Top)]

-## Task 3: Creating an Amazon S3 Data Lake and Kinesis Firehose Stream for Data Ingestion
+## Task 3: Creating an Amazon S3 data lake and Kinesis Firehose stream for data ingestion

-The first step is to set up your data storage and your ingestion mechanism.
+The next step is to set up your data storage and your ingestion mechanism.
 For your data storage, you are going to use Amazon S3, which will act as your centralized data lake for all your game data.

-1. Sign into the **AWS Management Console** and on the Services menu, click **S3**.
+1. In the **AWS Management Console** on the Services menu, click **S3**.
 2. Click **+ Create bucket**.
 3. Enter a bucket name.
 It has to be globally unique across all existing buckets in S3.
 This lab will use a bucket named _serverless-games_.
 4. Choose the region for this bucket.